kristian-angelski/pluralsight-js-dev-env/README.md

-# pluralsight-js-dev-env
+# JavaScript Development Environment

-JavaScript Development Environment from Pluralsight Course
+A sample JavaScript Development Environment, which may be used as a template for future projects.